dweekly/docs/pages/exports/ua-webhooks.md

 To create a filter:

 1. Click the <notranslate>**Add Filter**</notranslate> button
 1. Select the metadata you'd like to filter on.
 For example, if you only want <notranslate>**iOS**</notranslate> installs, select "Operating System" from the dropdown.
 You'll see the text field to the right populate with the correct key.
-When doing advanced filtering later you will select "Custom" and manually set this key.
+When doing advanced filtering later you will select <notranslate>"Custom"</notranslate> and manually set this key.
-1. Select "equals" or "does not equal" from next dropdown.
+1. Select <notranslate>"equals"</notranslate> or <notranslate>"does not equal"</notranslate> from next dropdown.
 1. Finally, set the <notranslate>**value**</notranslate> of the key that you'd like to filter in or out.
-For example, if you want iOS installs, you'll have set up "equals" and "IOS" in the dropdowns.
+For example, if you want iOS installs, you'll have set up "equals" and <notranslate>"IOS"</notranslate> in the dropdowns.
 In this example, the robots filter is redundant, so let's remove it using the minus button.

 This should be your final view before saving: